(updated 1/26/26)

 There is a membership fee for the site, but after years of them offering this service for free, it makes sense that they need funds to keep the site going.
 There are three levels:

-• Limited Membership – $12 a year.
+- Limited Membership – $15 a year.
 Comes with a 200-item Wish List and some new features.
+However, you can only swap 30 books per year without swap fees.

-• A La Carte Membership – no annual fee.
-Instead, you pay 49 cents (or use a “free swap” that you can earn by mailing with Printable Postage) when you submit a book request.
+- A la Carte Membership – no annual fee.
+Instead, you pay 99 cents (or use a “free swap” that you can earn by mailing with Printable Postage) when you submit a book request.
 100- item Wish List.
+All active members are A la Carte automatically, unless they enroll in Standard or Limited Membership.
+You can enroll at any time.

-I chose the Standard Membership because I have been building up my library of books for teaching pre-K. I now have a huge bookshelf of titles for each of the themes I teach.
+I chose the Standard Membership because I am constantly building my library for my two classrooms.
+Thanks to this site, I have a huge bookshelf of titles for each of the themes I teach in my PreK class.
 I used to sell my old books on Amazon, but now there are so many listings on there and you have to register to have a seller account.
 Selling your books to a secondhand store or Half Price Books usually yields very little per book.

 Ways to get cheap books to KEEP or SWAP:

-• Good Will finds – you can often find good quality books for very cheap at Good Will.
+- Good Will finds – you can often find good quality books for very cheap at Good Will.
 Sometimes I will get a book I want to read and then swap it!
+I will often find new books there!

-• purchases from other teachers (often a box of many titles)
+- Purchases from other teachers on Facebook groups (often a box of many titles)

-• used book sales (like at your local community center)
+- Used book sales (like at your local community center or rec center)

 If you have any questions about swapping, let me know and I will be glad to help!